wp-plugins/domain-sharding/readme.txt

 3. It's done.
 Easy, isn't it?

 == Changelog ==

+= 1.0.2 =
+* Added exclusions.
+Now we can ignore some urls to avoid transforming them.

 = 1.0.1 =
 * Added instruccions to create A records for the new domains